chnejohnson/tao-te-ching/README.md

-Lao Tzu's Tao Te Ching
+# Tao Te Ching

-An English Version by Ursula K. Le Guin
+This book is based on an English version by Ursula K. Le Guin (ISBN: 978-1-59030-744-1)
-ISBN: 978-1-59030-744-1